 Desert Safari

 The next whole morning we stayed dipped in the rooftop swimming pool of our hotel in Dubai Marina.
 After the swimming, we took a shower in our room and ordered lunch from room service.
-Post that, we waited for our tour guide Iqbal (Pakistani by origin but born and brought up in UAE) to pick us up from our hotel for the much-awaited Dubai desert safari.
-We had booked it with Oscar Knight Tours via Viator.com.
-More information on it to come in another blog article.
+Post that, we waited for our tour guide Iqbal (Pakistani by origin but born and brought up in UAE) to pick us up from our hotel in his air-conditioned 4x4 Toyota Land Cruiser for our much-awaited Dubai Desert Safari.

-When Iqbal arrived, he drove us for 1.5 hours from Dubai to a remote desert area in his Toyota Land Cruiser.
-On the way, we stopped by at Al Wista Supermarket on the Dubai-Hatta Rd towards Al Madam (which’s practically in the middle of nowhere) to buy a couple of Kandoras/Dishdashas/Thobes (the traditional headwear/turban that was initially worn by the Bedouin nomads and now an integral part of the ethnic attire of Gulf countries) for me and Ricky.
+After Iqbal arrived, he drove us for 1.5 hours from Dubai to a remote desert area.
+On the way, he stopped by Al Wista Supermarket on the Dubai-Hatta Rd towards Al Madam (which’s practically in the middle of nowhere) to help us buy some souvenirs.
+We bought a couple of Kandoras/Dishdashas/Thobes (the traditional headwear/turban that was initially worn by the Bedouin nomads and now an integral part of the ethnic attire of Gulf countries) for me and Ricky.

-After the camel ride, we got off the camels and made the camels pose with us for around half an hour in the middle of the desert and did a round of photo shoots.
-Ricky loved his camel ‘Baby’ so much that would not stop patting him.
-After that Basheer returned to the tent with the camels, and we drove back to our tent with Iqbal in his Land Cruiser who was following us all this while.
-Upon reaching the tent Iqbal gave us some dates and some sort of Arabic Malpua (sugar syrup coated pancakes) along with some beverages as refreshments while we waited for the sunset.
+After the camel ride, we got off the camels and posed with them for a photo shoot session for around half an hour in the middle of the desert and the camels complied very gracefully.
+Ricky loved his camel ‘Baby’ so much that he would not stop patting him.
+After that Basheer returned to the camp with the camels, and we drove back to our camp with Iqbal in his Land Cruiser who was following us all this while.
+Upon reaching the camp, we were made to sit in a bedouin seating with a table and sand bean bags to enjoy the sunset.
+Iqbal gave us dates, some sort of Arabic Malpua (sugar syrup-coated pancakes), and beverages like fresh Arabic coffee, tea, and cold drinks as refreshments while we enjoyed the sunset.

-Post the sunset, we went to the dining space where a big open stage was set up for a grand evening show.
-In parallel, we were served falafel, shawarma roll, and tea/coffee on our table as starters (we didn’t have to stand in the buffet queue as others since all of this was included in our package).
-After that for the main course dinner we were served kebab platter, biriyani rice, pasta, beet root salad, hummus, tahini, and soft drinks.
+Post the sunset, we went to the dining space where a big open stage was set up for a grand evening show that comprised a Tanoura dance performance (Egyptian Sufi/Dervish spiritual folk dance where the dancers spin wearing 3 to 5 layers of 18-kilogram skirts symbolizing the revolution of earth around the sun and movement of pilgrims around the ‘Kaaba,’ the holy Shrine in Mecca), a couple of thrilling fire shows, and finally ending up with belly dancing.
+There was also a henna stall offering henna painting services for a cultural experience.
+In parallel to the performances, we were served falafel, shawarma roll, and tea/coffee on our table as starters (we didn’t have to stand in the buffet queue as others since all of this was included in our package).
+After that for the main course dinner, we were served kebab platter, biriyani rice, pasta, beetroot salad, hummus, tahini, and soft drinks.
 The food was plentiful and we even could not finish all of what was served (also due to the heat our appetite was limited) which we felt sorry for as we do not like wasting food.
-Upon apologizing to them, they said there was nothing to worry about as they give the leftovers to the camels.
-In parallel to the sumptuous dinner, the evening show went on that comprised of Kandora dance performance, a couple of thrilling fire shows, and finally ending up with belly dancing.
-The program was wrapped up by 21:00 GST.
+Upon apologizing to them, they said there was nothing to worry about as they gave the leftovers to the camels.
+There was also an arrangement for shisha smoking (in place of shisha) but we did not opt for it.
+After the dinner, the day was finally wrapped up by 21:00 GST.

 Jumeirah Beach Residence (JBR) Walk